Call us now:

 The age of consent in Thailand under the Penal Code

-The core provision regulating the age of consent in Thailand is found in Section 277 of the Thai Penal Code.
-This section criminalizes sexual intercourse with a girl under the age of 15, irrespective of consent.
-It establishes that any person who has sexual intercourse with a girl not over 15 years of age shall be liable to imprisonment of four to twenty years and a fine of 80,000 to 400,000 Baht.
+The primary provision governing the age of consent in Thailand is Section 277 of the Thai Penal Code.
+This section criminalises sexual intercourse with a girl under the age of 15, regardless of consent.
+It provides that any person who engages in sexual intercourse with a girl not over 15 years of age is liable to imprisonment for a term of four to twenty years and a fine ranging from 80,000 to 400,000 baht.

-Pursuant to Section 277 of the Penal Code, no one under 15 has the capacity to consent to sexual activity.
-Thus, even in the event both engage in sexual acts consensually, be it implicit or explicit consent, such an infraction will be considered as a statutory rape.
-Statutory interpretation deems the absence of legal capacity to consent as absolute, leaving no room for exceptions.
+Section 277 of the Penal Code establishes that a person under the age of 15 lacks the legal capacity to consent to sexual activity.
+As a result, the law classifies any sexual act involving a person under 15 as statutory rape, even where both parties engage consensually, whether consent is explicit or implied.
+Thai statutory interpretation treats the absence of legal capacity to consent as absolute, leaving no room for exceptions.

-In addition, the Penal Code Section 278 extends criminal liability to situations where a girl over 15 but under 18 is induced to engage in sexual activity through deceit, intimidation, or exploitation of trust.
-In these instances, regardless of the age of consent, the nature of the act itself can cause criminal liability.
+Section 278 of the Penal Code further extends criminal liability to cases where a girl over 15 but under 18 engages in sexual activity as a result of deceit, intimidation, or an abuse of trust.
+In such situations, the law imposes criminal liability based on the nature of the conduct itself, regardless of whether the general age of consent would otherwise apply.

 The age of consent in Thailand under the Civil and Commercial Code

-The concept of legal majority in Thailand is defined under Section 19 of the Civil and Commercial Code as reaching the age of 20.
-Individuals below this age are considered minors and restricted in regard to legal capacity, including contractual and family law matters.
+Section 19 of the Civil and Commercial Code defines legal majority in Thailand as reaching the age of 20.
+The law classifies individuals below this age as minors and restricts their legal capacity, including in contractual and family law matters.

 According to Section 1448 of the Civil and Commercial Code, the legal minimum age for marriage is 17 and only under exceptional circumstances with the court’s approval can the parties get married at a younger age.